 It’s hard for anyone to do, and it can be harder for one who is different in society.

-The books do not rubber-stamp popular any popular paradigm.
-Rather, the characters struggle with conflict and secrets, things done and not shared, joy and ecstasy, and fear.
+These characters do not rubber-stamp any popular paradigm.
+Rather, the characters represent issues from different perspectives while they struggle with conflict and secrets, things done and not shared, joy and ecstasy, fear, suicide, oppression, and sometimes murder.

 These roads are not traveled easily.
-Great compassion is needed for people who try.
+Great compassion is needed for all.